fostive/wicked-coolkit-salesforce-app/README.md

 1. `sfdx force:auth:web:login --setalias=WeirdosDevHub --setdefaultdevhubusername` to authenticate with a Dev Hub Salesforce org I've already created.
 It will open a browser window asking you to login.
 You should have received an email with credentials for this.
 1. `sfdx force:org:create -f config/project-scratch-def.json --setalias weirdosscratch --durationdays 30 --setdefaultusername` to create an empty scratch org.
 This will be your "local" (and easily disposable) dev environment.
 1. `sfdx force:source:push` to deploy the code in this directory to the scratch org you just created.
-1. ~~`sfdx force:data:tree:import --plan ./data/data-plan.json` to add some sample data to the scratch org.~~ I can't figure out how to export the sample data in a format that can be imported.
-In the meantime, you'll have to generate some sample data manually (you should only have to do this once).
-Run `sfdx force:org:open`, click the "9 dot" icon in the top left, click "Sales".
-Now you should be able to click the "Contact" tab drop-down and then click "New Contact".
-Fill in first name, last name, bio, and maybe one social network username.
-Click Save.
-Now click the "Related" tab for that contact record you just created.
-Scroll down and you should see a "New" button in the Websites pane.
-Click that to add a website and associate it with that contact.
-You can do the same in the Stickers pane, but first you'll have to add sticker records using the Sticker tab at the very top.
 1. `sfdx force:user:password:generate` to generate a password to use with jsforce as described below.
 Use the username and password it outputs with the code below.

 ## Use Local Dev Setup